arielpardomartin/hello-world-ecs/README.md

 ## Usage

 At the end of the deploy.sh execution, you will see in the output in the console the **ExternalURL** to get access to the services.

+## Re-Deployment without outage

+Run `bash redeploy.sh`.

+This will redeploy a service without outage, asking for two variables:
+- ClusterName
+- ServiceName